Gotcha! (1995 video game): Development

-Gotcha! was being developed by The Dome Software Developments, who previously worked on conversions such as Shaq Fu for Amiga and Cannon Fodder for Jaguar.
-The project formed part of Atari's European center of development, which was established in January 1995 with the aim of working alongside small game developers around the region to create original titles for the Jaguar.
-The game was first announced in a July 1995 issue by online magazine Atari Explorer Online and was touted for a general 1996 release, while it remained to be listed as an upcoming title for the console across several issues of the magazine.
+Gotcha! was being developed by The Dome Software Developments, which previously worked on conversions such as Shaq Fu for Amiga and Cannon Fodder for Jaguar.
+The project formed part of Atari's European center of development, which was established in January 1995 with the aim of working alongside small game developers around the region to create original games for the Jaguar.
+The game was first announced in the July 1995 issue of Atari Explorer Online for a general 1996 release.

-On October of the same year, it was previewed on a supplementary issue by video game magazine Ultimate Future Games that featured the only known screenshot of the title as of date showcasing the multiplayer component, while it and internal documents from Atari listed it for a late 1995 released date instead.
-By this period, Dome Software were also branching out to develop on other platforms such as the PlayStation and Sega Saturn, among others.
-However, in January 1996, Atari Explorer Online editor Iain Laskey reported that the project was moved on to PC instead, as it was deemed to be not suitable for the Jaguar and would eventually be left unreleased for unknown reasons.
+In October 1995, it was previewed by Ultimate Future Games with the only known screenshot of the multiplayer component, while it and internal documents from Atari stated a late 1995 release instead.
+By this period, Dome Software was also branching out to develop on other platforms such as the PlayStation and Saturn.
+However, in January 1996, Atari Explorer Online reported that the project was moved to PC instead, as it was deemed to be not suitable for the Jaguar and would eventually be left unreleased for unknown reasons.
 On November 16, 2016, Creative Assembly director Jonathan Court revealed on a Jaguar-dedicated Facebook group that he worked on the project and also claimed that work done on the project may still be under his ownership.